kyeager4/ksulib/README.md

 Once the packages are installed, you do not have to re-install them the next time you launch R.

+If there are changes to the code in this package, you can rerun `install_github("kyeager4/ksulib")` to update to the most recent version.

 ## Using this package

 To use this package: